cheomanigua/webdocse/content/docs/vim.md

 - **r** -\> Replace
 - **v** -\> Visually select

+If you want to copy text and paste outside Vim, you need to visually select the text and press at a time: `"+y`

 #### Motion
 Motion specifies where the Operators operate in relation to the cursor position: